Juuro/route-builder/README.md

 I had to create a mobile style for this app.
 I think that smaller screen sizes and touch devices make up such a large part of the web that any web application should work on them.
 For this kind of app I think a PWA makes sense if there are no native mobile apps so I enabled it and configured it in the manifest.json.

+Apart from the technical things, I have learned that I can do a lot in a short time if it is important enough to me.

 Now I have so many ideas where I could use some of those APIs and tools in my side projects.

 ## Available Scripts